trentlarson/endorser-ch/README.md

-Note that new deployments can remove the "legacy Confirmation" code.
+Note that new deployments can remove the "legacy Confirmation" and "legacy schema.org" code.

 Here's a way to verify a JWT signature.
 - Go to an empty directory (where you'll install and run code)